-- 7.8 Safety Equipment Each team must demonstrate during scrutineering that it is prepared to handle emergencies.
-This includes the designation of a team safety coordinator.
-The following equipment must be easily accessible to the team: fire extinguishers (both on the solar car and the chase vehicles), traffic cones or warning triangles, orange warning flags, safety vests, and jack stands.
-Jack stands must be used whenever the solar car is off the ground for maintenance. - Teams working on their solar cars in the garage area are required to use protective eyewear.
-A penalty will be assessed for failure to wear protective eyewear. - 7.9 Post-Event Inspection At the conclusion of the event, the event officials may conduct a post-event inspection of the first place team in each division.
+- 7.9 Safety Holds Event Officials reserve the right to hold any solar car from proceeding on the race course at any time if they feel the car has potential safety issues.
+Examples of safety issues include unsafe handling, risk of rollover, and unsafe driving behavior.
+Teams must rectify the safety issue to the satisfaction of the Race Technical Director or Event Director before being allowed to proceed on the race course. - 7.10 Post-Event Inspection At the conclusion of the event, the event officials may conduct a post-event inspection of the first place team in each division.
 In addition, event officials will have the discretion to conduct post-event inspections for all other teams.
 The post-event inspection will confirm that the car complies with event regulations and that the components in the car agree with the Data Sheets [See Section 3.6] submitted to the event.
-If a car fails any portion of the post-event inspection, the team will be penalized based on the provisions set out in Section 27
+If a car fails any portion of the post-event inspection, the team will be penalized based on the provisions set out in Section 24.